Q: Can one of the reference letters from the potential science advisor?

 Q: May I submit four letters of reference rather than the required three?

 A: You can submit 4 letters of reference, but the selection committee is only required to read 3.
-Note that if you are submitting two host institutions, you need an endorsement letter from each institution, and these do not count toward your 3 (or 4) reference letters.

-Q: If submitting two choices of institutions, thus getting a 4th page for the proposal, is the proposed project expected to be the same for both institutions?
-Then the extra page would be for justifying why the second choice of institution also fits?
-Or can/should the applicant propose two projects, one that fits each institution?
+Q: If submitting more than one choice of host institution, thus getting 1 extra page in the research proposal for each additional host institution, is the proposed project expected to be the same for each institution?
+Then the extra page(s) would be for justifying why the second and third choices of host institutions also fit?
+Or can/should the applicant propose separate projects for each proposed host institution?

 A: There are no rules against having a NASA center as your host institution, however, the funding is difficult.
-Since the fellowships are funded by NASA HQ, and since it is illegal for one government agency to give another government agency money, this would have to be funded through a bipass mechanism.
+The fellowships are funded by NASA HQ, through JPL, and since it is illegal for one government agency to give another government agency money, this would have to be funded through a bipass mechanism.
 These can take months to get through the system.
 Our recommendation is that you designate another local entity (e.g. SETI) as the host institution, and indicate in the proposal where you will perform the work (e.g. NASA Ames).
 The proposed advisor should also have an affiliation with the local, non-NASA, institution.

 A: Yes.